flipt-io/flipt/DEVELOPMENT.md

 #### UI components

-The UI is built using [NPM](https://nodejs.org/en/) and [webpack](https://webpack.js.org/) and is also statically compiled into the Flipt binary.
+The UI is built using [NPM](https://nodejs.org/en/) and [Vite](https://vitejs.dev/) and is also statically compiled into the Flipt binary.

 The [ui/README.md](https://github.com/markphelps/flipt/tree/main/ui/README.md) has more information on how to build the UI and also how to run it locally during development.

+## Building/Running

+**Run `script/server` from the project root.**

+Vite will rebuild the UI assets when applicable files in the `ui` folder change.
+See [ui/README.md](https://github.com/markphelps/flipt/tree/main/ui/README.md) for more info.

+You'll need to stop and re-run `script/server` for any changes in the server (Go) code :exclamation:

+### Ports

+In development, the three ports that Flipt users are:

+- `8080`: The port for the Flipt REST API
+- `8081`: The port for the Flipt UI (via `npm run dev`)
+- `9000`: The port for the Flipt GRPC Server

+These three ports will be forwarded to your local machine automatically if you are developing Flipt in a VSCode Remote Container or GitHub Codespace.

 ## Remote Containers/GitHub Codespaces